RP8844/sqlalchemy-challenge/README.md

 # Part II: Climate App

-This part of the project surfaces several SQLAlchemy precipitation and temperature queries in an API using a Python Flask app:
+This part of the project utilizes several SQLAlchemy precipitation and temperature queries in an API using a Python Flask app:

 Home page
 /api/v1.0/precipitation